IPO (Initial Public Offering) Definition

 Example of an IPO

-In the tech world, the biggest IPO ever (and the biggest in internet history) was that of Facebook on May 18, 2012.
+In the tech world, one of the biggest IPOs ever was that of Facebook on May 18, 2012.
 Founder and principal shareholder Mark Zuckerberg had resisted taking the company public for years and instead raised capital by private sales of shares to other companies such as Microsoft.
 At the time of the IPO Facebook had over 500 private shareholders and over 800 million monthly users.

 A few months prior to the IPO, Facebook was intending to price the IPO shares at $28 to $35 per share.
 However, due to anticipated high demand, the number of shares to be sold was increased by 25% and the IPO price per share was raised to $38, giving Facebook a peak market capitalization of over $104 billion dollars.